-This is one of nearly 100 articles in the author’s Astronomy Digest: http://www.ianmorison.com
+This is one of over 100 articles in the author’s Astronomy Digest: http://www.ianmorison.com

 For many years, I have been processing my astroimages (and other photography) in Adobe Photoshop CS4 and have never felt it necessary to upgrade to the later versions, the latest being somewhat expensive to lease.
 I have discovered what appears to be an excellent low-cost alternative in the form of Affinity Photo.
 It includes two features that I have found important when processing astroimages: firstly it can import 16 bit Tiff files such as those produced by Deep Sky Stacker or Sequator and secondly it includes the ‘Dust and Scratches’ filter that lies at the heart of the method that I use to remove light pollution.
 Its cost is a nominal £50, but when I went on to its website to find out the cost I found that, at the time, the cost was reduced to £25 so, even though it was not really necessary, I decided to purchase it.

 The latest version can also be used to align and stack subframes producing excellent results so making it even better value – see article on Aligning and Stacking software.

 To give a feel of its use, which is almost identical to Photoshop, I have produced a set of screenshots to give a complete work through of processing an image of the Orion’s belt and sword.

 The 16 bit Tiff image produced by Sequator is loaded into Affinity Photo.
 The three stars of the belt and M42, the Orion Nebula, can be seen.